The Disaster That’s a Long Time Coming: Understanding the “Environmentalist’s Paradox”

 Research ontipping points suggests that seemingly stable systems can suddenly cross critical thresholds.
 The climate, forest ecosystems, and ice caps all exhibit nonlinear dynamics.
 A troubling example is deforestation in the Amazon, which could alter rainfall patterns and transform the rainforest into savanna, with consequences for the global climate.

-A matter of scale and inequality
+A Matter of Scale and Inequality

-Thus, the debate has shifted toward the concept ofa “safe and fair space,” a concept proposed in 2012 by British economist Kate Raworth.
+Consequently, the debate has shifted toward the concept ofa “safe and fair space,” a concept proposed in 2012 by British economist Kate Raworth.
 It aims to emphasize that, in order to move toward a livable world, the eradication of poverty was a necessary step.
 But how can we now reconcile respect for planetary boundaries with the reduction of social inequalities, given that average prosperity coexists with ecological overshoot and social injustices?

 The Political Risk of the Paradox